AIA Contract Series · ARE 5.0 Exam Prep · Updated May 2026

 Contractor’s responsibilities

-The contractor is responsible for means, methods, and site safety.
-The contractor must also review documents and notify the architect of any errors or conflicts before proceeding.
+The contractor is solely responsible for means, methods, techniques, sequences, and site safety.
+The contractor must also review documents and promptly notify the architect of any errors or conflicts before proceeding.

 Article 4